-After introducing the UC browser, what it is and what it is capable of, we’ll tell you all you need to know about VPN and what their benefits are.
+We’ll start by tell you all you need to know about VPNs and what their benefits are.
 Then, we’ll discuss some important features of VPN that you should consider when selecting the best provider for you.
-Next, we’ll present what we consider to be the best four VPN providers to use along the UC browser.
-Finally, we’ll try to answer everyone’s burning question: Which one is the best?
+Next, we’ll present what we consider to be the best VPN providers to use along the UC browser.
+We’ll wrap up with an overview of the UC browser, what it is and what it is capable of.

 Some will ask: “If my data is decrypted at the other end of the tunnel, how is it more secure?“ Let’s try to answer this very good question.
 Privacy is achieved through the fact that, even though the data is not encrypted between the far end of the tunnel and its destination, it is still untraceable to you or to your computer.
 Once the data exits the tunnel, it is seen as originating from the VPN server, not from your computer.